d1sc0/hellostu.xyz/README.md

 - jcc page migration - done
 - Simple analytics - Done
 - Properly revisit 404 - done

-- consolidate styles and tidy into global
+- consolidate styles and tidy into global - done
-- Comments via Hyvor talk - or just cancel and add some sharing buttons

 - bugger around with MDX posts and react components I'll be missing

-- investigate online services for images and content (Storyblok) - Think I may just use Bear a while longer!
+- Maybe look at setting up Decap CMS
+- maybe add some sharing buttons or at least a prompt